Wynand91/fedauth/docs/keycloak_setup.md

  - change password

 ## Step 6: Test with OIDC
-In your running Django app admin, go to Federated Provider model view and add a Provider with:
+In your running Django app admin, go to Dynamic/Static Provider model view and add a Provider with:
 - domain: this is the email domain you will use for users (e.g. myapp.com)
 - client id: this is the client ID of your app in KeyCloak dashboard (usually your app client name or whatever id you chose when creating the client)  - On keycloak dashboard, select ‘Clients’,  then ‘settings’ tab to find your client ID
 - secret key: On KeyCloak dashboard, select ‘Clients’,  then ‘credentials’ tab to find your secret key.